 JTI has 3 campuses in Melbourne.
-The main campus for international students is located at Level 4, 259 Collins Street, Melbourne.
-The Nursing Students are based at Level 5, 26 McCrae Street, Dandenong, Victoria, 3175.
+The main campus for international students is located at Level 4, 259 Collins Street, Melbourne,

 Dandenong is considered as the most ethnically diverse suburb in Victoria with over 100 nationalities represented.
-Our third Campus is at

-Sunshine, which currently has only domestic students.
 Our classrooms are equipped with teaching equipment such as; projectors, whiteboards, computers with internet connectivity, online library, speakers, chairs, and tables.
 There is also an area where students can have their meals, have coffee or tea and casually converse with their classmates.